What is cold urticaria?

 Swimming in cold water is the most common cause of a severe cold urticarial reaction.
 Severe reactions may also arise in patients exposed to cold rooms or during surgery under general anaesthesia.

 Cold urticaria can be diagnosed by applying an ice cube against the skin of the forearm for 1–5 minutes.
 A distinct red swollen rash should develop within minutes in the area exposed to the cold-stimulation test if a patient has cold urticaria.
 Complete blood counts and metabolic tests may also be performed to determine associated diseases.

 Patients with cold urticaria should learn to protect themselves from a rapid drop in body temperature.
 Aquatic activities (such as swimming and surfing) should always be under supervision.

-Regular doses of conventional antihistamines have generally proven to be ineffective, but high doses of non-sedating antihistamines may be helpful (for example cetirizine 40 mg daily).
+Regular doses of conventional antihistamines have generally proven to be ineffective, but high doses of non-sedating antihistamines may be helpful (for example cetirizine up to 40 mg daily).
 Some related medications that have been found to be useful include cyproheptadine, doxepin and ketotifen.

 Cautious induction of cold tolerance may be successful (desensitisation), by gradually hardening the skin to cold conditions and then exposing the skin to it regularly, for example, by taking regular cold showers.